Helmut Schmidt: Chancellor of West Germany (1974–1982)

 During the 1970s, West Germany was able to weather the global financial storm far better than almost all the other developed countries, with unemployment and inflation kept at comparatively low levels.
 During the 1976 election campaign, the SPD/FDP coalition was able to win the battle of statistics, whether the figures related to employees' incomes, strikes, unemployment, growth, or public sector debts.
 Amongst other social improvements, old age pensions had been doubled between 1969 and 1976, and unemployment benefits increased to 68% of previous earnings.

-Whilst visiting Saudi Arabia in April 1981, Schmidt made some unguarded remarks about the Israel-Palestine conflict that succeeded in aggravating the delicate relations between Israel and West Germany.
+Whilst visiting Saudi Arabia in April 1981, Schmidt made some unguarded remarks about the Israeli–Palestinian conflict that succeeded in aggravating the delicate relations between Israel and West Germany.
 Asked by a reporter about the moral aspect of German-Israeli relations, he stated that Israel was not in a position to criticise Germany due to its handling of Palestinians, and "That won't do.
 And in particular, it won't do for a German living in a divided nation and laying moral claim to the right of self-determination for the German people.
-One must then recognize the moral claim of the Palestinian people to the right of self-determination."
+One must then recognise the moral claim of the Palestinian people to the right of self-determination."
 On 3 May, Israeli Prime Minister Menachem Begin denounced Schmidt as "unprincipled, avaricious, heartless, and lacking in human feeling", and stated that he had "willingly served in the German armies that murdered millions."
 Begin was also upset over remarks that Schmidt had made on West German television the previous week, in which he spoke apologetically about the suffering Germany inflicted on various nations during World War II; but made no mention of the Jews.
 On his flight home from Riyadh, Schmidt told his advisers that war guilt could not continue to affect Germany's foreign relations.